Ted Reeve Community Arena

 The Ted Reeve Community Arena is a multi-purpose arena that is located on 175 Main Street and Gerrard Street East in Toronto, Ontario, Canada.
-The building was opened in 1954 and named in commemoration to Canadian athlete Ted Reeve.
+The building was opened in 1954 and named in commemoration to Canadian athlete Ted Reeve, and underwent repair work in 1997.

 The arena was also used for interior shots as the home of the fictional "Hamilton Mustangs" in the 1986 movie Youngblood starring Rob Lowe and Patrick Swayze.

-In 2003, the Arena expanded to include a second skating rink adjacent to the building, a vinyl covered dome colloquially known as The Bubble.
+In 2004, the Arena expanded to include a second skating rink adjacent to the building, a vinyl covered dome colloquially known as The Bubble.